ziyewangcug/CNN-LSTM-network-architecture-for-geological-mapping/README.md

 Application of convolutional recurrent neural networks for geological feature mapping based on geochemical exploration data.

 -   This python code uses cross validation to tune the model and to find the optimal hyperparameters.
--   The input geochemical data include training and testing samples, where training samples are split into positive training data and negative training data, formatted as the example file.
+-   The input geochemical data include training and testing samples, in which training samples are split into positive training data and negative training data, formatted as the example file.
--   The output result also formatted as a two-dimensional matrix including the locations of samples and the corresponding probability of target geological feature occurrence.
+-   The output result is also formatted as a two-dimensional matrix including the locations of samples and the corresponding probability of target geological feature occurrence.

 **Environment**